-- QAA Art & Design Subject Benchmarks: Quality Assurance Agency (QAA) Benchmark 238/08 / Art & Design (2008) / Quality Assurance Agency (QAA) Benchmark 239/08: History of Art & Design (2008) - The University Learning and Teaching Strategy - University Level information including the mission statement
+- QAA Art & Design Subject Benchmarks: Quality Assurance Agency (QAA) Benchmark 238/08 / Art & Design (2008) / Quality Assurance Agency (QAA) Benchmark 239/08: History of Art & Design (2008) - The University Learning and Teaching Strategy - University Level information including the mission statement able to explore creative process and materiality.
+The range of courses within the 3D Design programme of undergraduate awards helps provide students with the ability to use analytical skills in understanding the impact of the past on the future of design.
+It provides opportunities for students to use a range of skills from expressive, intellectual, creative and analytical whilst using specialist design communication language within three dimensional design pathways.

-Programme Philosophy and Rationale
+Programme philosophy and aims